lemuelayesu/save_easy/README.md

 # save_easy
 !
-The news section has only financial news, emphasis on finanfial literacy from the big dogs.
+The news section has only financial news, emphasis on financial literacy from the big dogs.

 !
 So for the savings, this is the idea: so two types of savings right, time bound and fixed goal bound.
 So by default, there are 3 months and 6 months and 1 year savings goals.
 The user can start savings on it and will only have access to it when time is up